kelunik/aerys-acme/README.md

     ->expose("*", 443)
     ->name("example.com");

-// currently we need a redirect, because the spec requires
+// Currently we need a redirect, because the spec requires
 // the initial HTTP challenge to use HTTP instead of HTTPS.
+// If you don't want to redirect all traffic, just redirect
+// everything starting with "/.well-known/acme-challenge/".
 $http = (new Host)
     ->expose("*", 80)
     ->name("example.com")